U54Bioinformatics/FELINE_project/FELINE_immune_communication/README.md

 # Breast cancer cells communicate with macrophages to prevent T cell activation during development of cell cycle therapy resistance

 This repository contains code accompanying the manuscript: "Breast cancer cells communicate with macrophages to prevent T cell activation during development of cell cycle therapy resistance".
 It provides code used to analyze the breast tumor composition, explore cellular phenotypes linked to treatment resistance and decipher tumor-wide communications from phenotypically diverse populations of cancer and non-cancer cells within the tumor microenvironment (TME).
-Serial ER+ breaast tumor biopsies from of post-menopausal women on the FELINE clinical trial (clinicaltrials.gov # NCT02712723) were profiled using single cell RNA-seq (scRNAseq).
+Serial ER+ breast tumor biopsies from of post-menopausal women on the FELINE clinical trial (clinicaltrials.gov # NCT02712723) were profiled using single cell RNA-seq (scRNAseq).
 Tumor samples from two cohorts of patients were independently examined, with the first discovery cohort used to identify tumor features promoting treatment resistance.
 The second cohort was used to validate discoveries and critical predictions.

 Related publications (Please consult and cite accordingly when using this repository):